sflyranger/Natural-Language-Processing/README.md

-# Natural Language Processing (NLP) Specialization

-Natural Language Processing (NLP) is a field focused on enabling machines to understand and manipulate human language.
-As a key area within machine learning, NLP is widely applied in various domains, from analyzing text to building conversational agents.
-This Specialization offers a comprehensive approach to mastering NLP, covering both fundamental techniques and advanced deep learning models.

 # <font color='blue'>**Cracking the Code: Regression and Neural Network Functions with PyTorch**</font>

 This repo covers two key PyTorch projects: regression models and manual function calculations for neural networks.